tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/zipWith.md

 linkTitle: "zipWith()"
 show_in_table: true
 category: Sequence Operations
-description: Creates a stream of `Pair<FIRST,SECOND>` objects whose values come from the input stream and the source of arguments provided
+description: Creates a stream of `Pair<FIRST,SECOND>` objects whose values come from the input stream and the source of arguments provided.

 ---